Neurological - Case 3

 Ideas, Concerns & Expectations

-The patient is concerned that the dizziness may be a sign of a more serious underlying condition.
-She is hoping the doctor can provide a diagnosis and effective treatment to alleviate her symptoms.
+- The patient is concerned that the tingling and numbness may be a sign of a more serious neurological condition.
+He is hoping for a clear diagnosis and treatment plan to manage his symptoms.

 Case Presentation